Yeye7812-sbu/alx-low_level_programming/0x00-hello_world/README.md

 File 5-printf.c contains a C program that prints exactly "with proper grammar, but the outcome is a piece of art,", followed by a new line

+File 6-size.c contains a C program that prints the size of various types on the computer it is compiled and run on